natecraddock/website/posts/reckless-drivin-decryption.md

 ![Thanks for registering dialog box](/data/images/thanks-for-registering.jpg)
 ![Menu showing registered to Nathan Craddock in the lower right](/data/images/registered-to-nathan.jpg)

+It was very rewarding to see my name displayed in a game I never actually registered for.
+Sadly, the game is not playable under QEMU.
+I haven't spent anytime tweaking settings, so there might be a way, but the goal is to re-implement the game, not just emulate it.

 Now that registration and decryption works, the next step is to extract the images stored in the PPic resources.